JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt7.md

 Eventually, I found [this page by Blaze Labs.](http://www.blazelabs.com/e-exp15.asp)  There's a lot of hokey free energy bunk on the site, but the notes on the Cockcroft-Walton voltage multiplier seem to be correct.

-The Blaze Labs site gives an equation for calculating the output voltage of Cockcroft-Walton multiplier which takes the number of stages into consideration, and which incidenttally shows how to calculate the impedance of such a multiplier given the number of stages and the size of the capacitors used.
+The Blaze Labs site gives an equation for calculating the output voltage of Cockcroft-Walton multipliers which takes the number of stages into consideration, and which incidenttally shows how to calculate the impedance of such a multiplier given the number of stages and the size of the capacitors used.

 Here's the equation: